Computer Science, Master's Programme

 Programme structure and content

-The only mandatory course, The Computer Scientist in Society, prepares you to start your master’s thesis.
+The only mandatory course, The Computer Scientist in Society (designed to be taken in your second year), prepares you to start your master’s thesis.
 In this course, you practise academic writing and have the opportunity to use this time to complete your master’s thesis proposal if you wish.

 The flexibility of the programme includes the opportunity to take courses outside of computer science as part of your degree, letting you create your own unique computer science profile according to your interests.